azurecitadel/azurecitadel.github.io/labs/kubernetes/part1.md

 ## Sanity Check Kubernetes and AKS
 It is recommended run the following to check your cluster is up and operational.
 ```
+kubectl cluster-info
 kubectl get nodes
 ```
-You should see each of the nodes you requested when you built the cluster (e.g. three) and their status, which should be **Ready**
+You should see information about your cluster and then information about each of the nodes you requested when you built the cluster (e.g. three) and their status, which should be **Ready**

 Another good check to run is listing all the pods running, in the `kube-system` namespace: